 Promote good personal hygiene habits and awareness of safety during physical activity

-Participate in the County Projectability competitions, the County School Games programmes of competition and enter County and Derwentside festivals and visit local schools to participate in inter-school fixtures and friendly sports events
+Participate in the County Projectability competitions, the County School Games programmes of competition and enter County and Derwentside festivals and visit local schools to participate in inter-school fixtures and friendly sports events.

-Physical Education is a practical based subject, delivered in open spaces, indoors and outdoors, allowing pupils to explore their special awareness.
+Physical Education is a practical based subject, delivered in open spaces, indoors and outdoors, allowing pupils to explore their spatial awareness.
 They work at their own pace, at a level suitable to each pupil.
 Main methods of delivery are kinaesthetic with visual and auditory prompts, to support learning and progression in a safe and controlled environment.

-As lessons are based on Olympic and Paralympic values, Physical Education also encourages pupils to work together cohesively, appreciating the differences of success in their own performances and that of their peers.
+Physical Education also encourages pupils to work together cohesively, appreciating the differences of success in their own performances and that of their peers.

 Villa Real ensures that Physical Education is reviewed and evaluated regularly.
-The Physical Education co-ordinator offers support with observations, planning, delivery and feedback termly.